By Meagen Pollock, The College of Wooster

 Blogs are essentially web pages that consist of updated multimedia posts, usually related by a theme.
 Blogs can serve as valuable sources of information and as forums for the open exchange of ideas.

-Resources - Browse the latest posts in the geoblogosphere and you'll find a rich repository of information.
-Many blogs highlight current events, share new data, or offer commentary on recent journal articles.
+Resources - Many blogs highlight current events, share new data, or offer commentary on recent journal articles.
 Some blogs announce opportunities for funding and professional development.
 Read through the comments section at the end of each post to find supplementary information and links to related sites.

 Communication - Successful blog experiences require effective communication between the author and the readers.
 For public blogs, authors develop the ability to convey scientific information to a general audience.
 Private blogs can be used to exchange ideas with collaborators or a select group of experts.
 In either scenario, authors learn to communicate through clearly written text and the effective use of illustrations and other media.
 Blogs also reflect the process of peer review in scientific discourse.
 A reader's comment may lead to a discussion thread and a follow-up post.